 A customer praising your competitor, when comparing your services, on your review section is not what you would like.
 But the best solution is to not instantly reply.
 Check your records whether that person was once your client or is it someone promoting your competition.
 Inspect the authenticity of the person before responding to the negative review.
 Provide valid evidence to refute the post.
 Request the customer call you to address any misunderstanding.

 Birdeye doesn’t just help you with responding to customer reviews.
-Whether it’s collecting reviews, sharing your reviews on your business website and social media, or analyzing insights from your online reviews, Birdeye has got you covered.
+Whether it’s collecting reviews, online review management, sharing your reviews on your business website and social media, or analyzing insights from your online reviews, Birdeye has got you covered.
 There’s a reason why over 100,000 businesses use Birdeye to get new customers and drive revenue.